 Mixing bread dough ingredients in a big silver bowl.

-One of the biggest issues I hear people struggle with is baking gluten free bread.
+One of the biggest issues I hear people struggle with is baking gluten-free bread.
+I totally get this struggle because when I first started to bake gluten-free, everything was different when it came to gluten-free baking!
 Every flour blend will perform differently in a gluten free bread recipe.
-This is because every gluten free flour blend has a different weight, depending on the starch content.
+This is because every gluten-free flour blend has a different weight, depending on the starch content.

 Every gluten free flour blend also has a different grain-to-starch ratio, and this can affect so many things when you bake gluten free bread.
 Different grain-to-starch ratios affect how much liquid you will need to make the bread and the structure of the bread.
 Some flour blends need a LOT more liquid in a recipe than others.